orchejs/common/README.md

 -------

 This module is used internally by other orchejs projects.
-Briefly it contains utilities classes, decorators and loaders that are shared between projects.
+Briefly it contains utilities classes, decorators and loaders that are shared between the projects.

 -------
 ## Topics